 GMOs are controversial, fueled by a lack of understanding and misinformation promoted around the science of genetic engineering in agriculture.
 Despite current evidence indicating that GMO crops are safe to eat, unfamiliarity with the science still sways the public opinion to think otherwise.
-Nutrition Expert Dianna Sinni shares her experience and learnings from her recent visit to Monsanto.
+Here’s what one dietitian learned from her experience in a visit to Monsanto.

 As a dietitian fully immersed in the world of food, nutrition, and health, I had the amazing opportunity to take a trip to visit the Monsanto headquarters with the Kansas Farm Bureau, Kansas Soybean Association, and Kansas Pork – three non-profit organizations working for and with farmers and consumers.
 I felt this trip was essential for me to cultivate a deeper knowledge of how food is grown in order to fully empower and educate my own clients.